giordano/Cuba.jl/docs/index.rst

 -----------

 ``Cuba.jl`` cannot (yet?) take advantage of parallelization capabilities of Cuba Library.
-Nonetheless, it has performances comparable with (if not slightly better than) equivalent native C or Fortran codes based on Cuba library when ``CUBACORES`` environment variable is set to ``0`` (i.e., multithreading is disabled).
-The following is the result of running the benchmark present in ``test`` directory on a 64-bit GNU/Linux system running Julia 0.4.
-The C and FORTRAN 77 benchmark codes have been built with GCC 5.3.1.
+Nonetheless, it has performances comparable with equivalent native C or Fortran codes based on Cuba library when ``CUBACORES`` environment variable is set to ``0`` (i.e., multithreading is disabled).
+The following is the result of running the benchmark present in ``test`` directory on a 64-bit GNU/Linux system running Julia 0.4.3.
+The C and FORTRAN 77 benchmark codes have been compiled with GCC 5.3.1.

 ::

     $ CUBACORES=0 julia -e 'cd(Pkg.dir("Cuba")); include("test/benchmark.jl")'
     INFO: Performance of Cuba.jl:
-      0.332981 seconds (Vegas)
+      0.340635 seconds (Vegas)
-      0.656121 seconds (Suave)
+      0.660305 seconds (Suave)
-      0.385009 seconds (Divonne)
+      0.391721 seconds (Divonne)
-      0.299737 seconds (Cuhre)
+      0.305756 seconds (Cuhre)
     INFO: Performance of Cuba Library in C:
-      0.348074 seconds (Vegas)
+      0.352429 seconds (Vegas)
-      0.662016 seconds (Suave)
+      0.668258 seconds (Suave)
-      0.378092 seconds (Divonne)
+      0.380006 seconds (Divonne)
-      0.303750 seconds (Cuhre)
+      0.305772 seconds (Cuhre)
     INFO: Performance of Cuba Library in Fortran:
       0.328000 seconds (Vegas)
       0.660000 seconds (Suave)
       0.364000 seconds (Divonne)
-      0.292000 seconds (Cuhre)
+      0.296000 seconds (Cuhre)

 Of course, native C and Fortran codes making use of Cuba Library outperform ``Cuba.jl`` when higher values of ``CUBACORES`` are used, for example: